thelfer/tfel/docs/web/index.md

 # Overview

-MFront is a collaborative development of [CEA](http://www.cea.fr/english-portal "Commissariat à l'énergie atomique") and [EDF](http://www.edf.com/ "Électricité de France").
+`TFEL` is a collaborative development of [CEA](http://www.cea.fr/english-portal "Commissariat à l'énergie atomique") and [EDF](http://www.edf.com/ "Électricité de France").

-MFront is a code generator which translates a set of closely related domain specific languages into plain [C++](http://isocpp.org/).
-Those languages covers three kind of material knowledge:
+`MFront` is a code generator which translates a set of closely related domain specific languages into plain [C++](http://isocpp.org/) on top of the `TFEL` library.
+Those languages covers three kind of material
+knowledge:

 - [material properties](material-properties.html) (for instance the
   Young modulus, the thermal conductivity, etc.)